milosz-lewandowski/DietControllApp/README.md

 # DietControllApp
 Application is my final project after Java bootcamp in Coders Lab.
 It's MVC web application written in Java Spring and Hibernate.

+Features:
-Users have ability to add products with their parameters to MySQL database.
+-Users have ability to add new products with their parameters to MySQL database.
+-Products with their quantity can be added to meals, which are saved to meal calendar with specified date.
+-Finding products by categories(tags) or name search.
-Requests to DB are created by Hibernate repositories.
-It allows to add products with specified quantity to their meals, which are saved in DB with specified dates.
-Thanks to that, every user have it's own meals calendar, what allows him to check how many calories and macro he consumed in choosen peroid of time.
+-Every user have his own meals calendar and can check how many calories and macro elements he consumed in choosen peroid of time.

+Future development:
-When all primary funcionalities will be implemented, I will probably add some jQuery code, to improve the display process and Java Spring Security, to let users keep their data safe and private.
+-adding some jQuery code, to improve the display process.
+-adding Java Spring Security, to let users keep their data safe and private.
+This app is my final project at Coders Lab Java bootcamp.
+It's MVC web application written in Java Spring and Hibernate, where users can add products to meals calendar to count their calories and control their diet in a specified period of time.